Improvements, repairs and maintenance. All sound similar but are treated differently by the Australian Tax Office (ATO).

 The costs can be added to her cost base, which will be depreciated once the property is rented out.

-You similarly can’t immediately claim the expenses incurred from making improvements to your rental property because it constitutes a capital expense.
+You can’t immediately claim the expenses incurred from making improvements to your rental property because it constitutes a capital expense.
 Improvements on the property can, however, still have some tax benefits.

-According to the ATO, improvements are classified as capital improvements, and you can claim 2.5% of the costs each year for 40 years from the date that the upgrades were completed.
+According to the ATO, improvements are classified as capital improvements, and you can claim 2.5% of the costs each year for 40 years from the date the upgrades were completed.

 Joseph is currently renting out his investment property in Cronulla, New South Wales.
 Unfortunately, his tenants damaged the cement wall that separated the dining area from the lounge area.